rpensek/vqmod-disable-browser-language-detection/README.md

 # vQmod - Disable browser language detection for OpenCart

-Take back control of the set default language in OpenCart.
+Take back control of the default language in OpenCart.
 This script disables the functionality of overriding store language based on visitors browser / OS language.

 ## Requirements